SQL Server Unique Index

 Points to Remember:

-When we create a PRIMARY KEY constraint in SQL Server, a unique clustered index on the column or columns is automatically created if a clustered index on the table does not already exist and we do not specify a unique non-clustered index.
+When we create a PRIMARY KEY constraint in SQL Server, a unique clustered index on the column or columns is automatically created if a clustered index on the table does not already exist.

 We cannot create a UNIQUE constraint or a UNIQUE index in SQL Server on an existing table if the table contains duplicate values in the key columns.
 To solve this, you need to remove the key columns from the index definition or delete or update the duplicate values.